saikrishnags05/Project-for-Data-to-Decisions/Final/Readme.md

 ## Git Repository Package

 Sai put together the written summary, including rectifying link issues to the plots.
 Chad put together the Readme.md and gathered all the remaining deliverables.
 Chad also updated the written summary Rmd so it would compile.
-Rhonda revised the code for the written summary and comprehensive analysis based on the peer reviews.
+Finally, Rhonda revised the code for the written summary and comprehensive analysis based on the peer reviews.

 # Proofreader's Sign-off Statement

 Chad proofread the slides and the comprehensive analysis.
 Rhonda proofread the written summary.